Pairing communities knowledge of their needs with artists’ sense of possibility.

 Featured social practice Project:

-Applications for 2019 Art Space Is Your Space Artist in Residency Program and the 2019 Curatorial Residency Program are now open.
-Read more about the programs and how to apply via the buttons below.
+Applications for 2019 Art Space Is Your Space Artist in Residency Program are now open.
+Read more about the programs and how to apply via the button below.
 We look forward to seeing your applications!